-If you’re reading this blog, it’s likely you’re new to studying by distance education.
+If you’re reading this blog, it’s likely you’re new to online study.
 You might be thinking about studying, starting your degree, or returning from a break.

 Whatever stage in the journey, studying online is an opportunity that shouldn’t be missed.
 It’s a chance to challenge yourself, accomplish your goals, and grow as an individual.
 But it can seem difficult at first.

 Here are our top tips for studying online…